 - Makes 2 ½ dozen cookies (when made with a 1 tablespoon-size cookie scoop).

-- No eggs needed and can be made with plant-based butter too!
+- No eggs are needed, and can be made with plant-based butter too!

 - Perfect as-is or with a simple lemon glaze and a sprinkle of lemon zest.